The64thGamer/cheeseepedia/content/photos/zcsv1l3wfm0nahfdj2t5avif.md

 categories = ["Chuck E. Cheese's"] pages = ["Articulated Chuck Walkaround"] startDate = ""
-description = "Chuck E. seen with a tuxedo at the end of the AAM show"
 +++
+Chuck E. seen with a tuxedo at the end of the AAM show